 Plus, discover the ways in which you can improve your indoor air quality if you’re spending more time at home.

 Just want to see which air purifiers that impressed in our tests?
 See our list of Best Buy air purifiers.

 You can also read the latest coronavirus news and advice from Which?

 Air purifiers for coronavirus: do they exist?

-Some air purifier manufacturers have implied, or outright claimed, that their machines will protect you from coronavirus.
+At the start of the pandemic, some air purifier manufacturers implied, or outright claimed, that their machines would protect you from coronavirus.

 Examples of manufacturers making direct claims about this include AllerAir (below, spotted on 25 March 2020)